Simula-UiB/GAUP_TIFS22/compression-based/gaussian/readme.md

 Calculations on synthetic Gaussian data.
 The method produces an estimate of the rate-distortion curve for downloading N=1,2,3,4 files.
+The code has been written for and tested on Ubuntu Linux but it can be easily adapted to other platforms (mostly, changing the compiler and `run_all` script to something similar.

 # Compression-based
 The compression-based approach is implemented in two files: